What do ducks eat? Ducks are omnivores who love to eat a wide variety of food and forage to give them a balanced diet to keep them healthy and strong.

 Whole Grains– Oats, wheat, barley, etc. Just make sure they are whole grain.

-We raise ducks for eggs, so layer pellets are an integral part of their diet to keep their egg production up.
+We raise ducks for eggs, so layer pellets are an integral part of their diet to keep their egg laying production up.

 Treats and Extras for Ducks